-The populations of some species of zooplankton, the tiny aquatic animals that live in Lake Tahoe have declined to extremely low values in the last nine months.
+The populations of some species of zooplankton, the tiny aquatic animals that live in Lake Tahoe, have declined to extremely low numbers in the last nine months.
 There may be serious consequences from these changes.
-Zooplankton occupy the middle of the food web, an important position for regulating algal concentration and providing food for higher level organisms.
+Zooplankton occupy the middle of the food web, an important position for regulating algal concentration and providing food for higher-level organisms.
 The most important decline is that of the Mysis shrimp, a non-native species that was introduced to the lake over 50 years ago.
-Based on past observations we have reason to believe that this will allow the numbers of Daphnia and other small zooplankton that are very effective at cleaning the water to increase.
+Based on past observations, we have reason to believe that this will allow the numbers of Daphnia and other small zooplankton that are very effective at cleaning the water to increase.
 If that occurred, we would expect a large increase in the Secchi depth clarity beginning in 2023.
 If Daphnia abundance persists for two years or more, a large increase in kokanee salmon size could also occur.
 Eventually, however, the cycle will repeat, and Mysis will re-establish and consume the Daphnia.
-Nature does not often present natural wholeecosystem experiments, but this is precisely what has commenced at
+Nature does not often present natural wholeecosystem experiments, but this is precisely what has commenced at Lake Tahoe.
+At this point in time, there exists a unique opportunity to thoroughly monitor the changes that ensue.

 "Previous year" for some parameters means data collated in terms of the water year, which runs from October 1 throught September 30; for other parameters, it means data for the calendar year, January 1 through December 31.
-Therefore, for this 2022 report, water year data are from October 1, 2020 throught September 30, 2021.
+Therefore, for this 2022 report, Water Year data are from October 1, 2020 through September 30, 2021.
 Calendar year data are from January 1, 2021 through December 31, 2021.